petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-hybrid-benefit-linux.md

 1. When the conversion from PAYG to BYOS is finished, you must register the VM directly with SUSE for software updates and usage compliance.

 1. If you want to return the original subscription model, set `license-type` to `None`.
+   > [!NOTE]
+   > This is not possible for the SUSE offerings "+ Patching", they can only be moved back to "SLES"

     ```azurecli
     # In order to revert back to the original licensing model, set license-type to None.
     az vm update -g myResourceGroup -n myVmName --license-type NONE
     ```
 ---

 ## Convert BYOS to PAYG